Skip to main content

 Save your spot before kickoff.

 Free for the MLT community.
-We send the prompt deep-dives, the Devpost link, and the Gather invite by email.
+We send the prompt deep-dives and event details by email.

 Prototypes over PowerPoints.
 The point of this week is to put a working thing in someone’s hands by Friday.